cucumber/compatibility-kit/dotnet/Cucumber.CCK/README.md

 Install-Package Cucumber.CCK
 ```

 The compatibility kit packages gherkin files and sample data as content files that are automatically copied to your output directory when you reference the package.
-The files will be available in the `devkit/samples/` directory relative to your output folder.
+The files will be available in the `cck/samples/` directory relative to your output folder.

-More detailed documentation will be defined ([#193](https://github.com/cucumber/compatibility-kit/issues/193)).

 ## More Info